stla/hspray/README.md

 -- 8.0*x^4.y^2.z^2 + 4.0*x^3.y.z
 ```

+This is the easiest way to construct a spray: first introduce the polynomial
+variables with the `lone` function, and then use arithmetic operations.

 More generally, one can use the type `Spray a` as long as the type `a` has
 the instances `Eq` and `Algebra.Ring` (defined in the **numeric-prelude**
 library).
 For example `a = Rational`: